-Every year Roo’s school has celebrated World Book Day, alongside having a book fair where the children can select a new book using their £1.00 book token they also hold a World Book Day costume competition.
-The idea behind the competition is simple, come to school dressed as a character from a book.
-This is where you have two options you can opt to dress you little one in their favourite character fancy dress outfit or you can opt to have a go at being a little more original and making your own costume.
+When it comes to deciding on how to create your child’s chosen character, you have two options you can opt to dress your little one in their favourite character fancy dress outfit or you can opt to have a go at being a little more original and making your own costume.

-Roo has dressed up as a couple of different characters, most notably last year when she and her best friend Niamh dressed as Thing 1 and Thing 2 from the Dr Suess books.
-A little bit of creative flare can really see a character come to life and the girls got some great comments from this costume choice.
+Roo has dressed up as a couple of different characters over the year, most notably was when she and her best friend Niamh dressed as Thing 1 and Thing 2 from the Dr Suess books.
+A little bit of creative flair can really see a character come to life and the girls got some great comments from this costume choice.

 Little Miss Muffet Costume

-This simple but effect Little Miss Muffet costume can be put together in minute, which is great if you get given short notice for a school dressing up day.
+This simple but effective Little Miss Muffet costume can be put together in a minute, which is great if you get given short notice for a school dress-up day.

 This is a photo of my best friend’s little girl taken a couple of years ago but what a great costume to dress up in and with items that you have around the house.

-(Sorry no lovely photo for this one) If your little one does ballet then you will pretty much have this costumes sorted, simply add some cardboard ears to a headband and some whiskers on their face and you have a ready made Angelina Ballerina.
-If they don’t do ballet no need to worry… A pair of cream, white or pink tights with a long sleeved top of a similar colour with their swimsuit over the top.
-If they have a little tutu that pop that on too and hey presto you have a little ballerina.
+If they don’t do ballet no need to worry… A pair of cream, white or pink tights with a long-sleeved top of a similar colour with their swimsuit over the top.
+If they have a little tutu then pop that on too and hey presto you have a little ballerina.